nccgroup/WinShareEnum/README.md

 		if there are any file filters that are missing (there are probably a lot) or good regular expressions used, please email me (click about --> version for my address) so i can update the standard list. likewise for bugs.

-Thanks to the guys over at www.botnetchecks.com for their contributions..

 cheers